dcos/dcos-e2e/README.rst

 Installation
 ------------

-DC/OS E2E consists of a `library`_ and a `CLI`_.
+DC/OS E2E consists of a `library`_ and various `CLI`_ tools.

-The CLI can be installed with Homebrew on macOS, and the library and CLI can be installed together with ``pip`` on any Linux and macOS.
+The tools CLI can be installed with Homebrew on macOS, and the library and CLI can be installed together with ``pip`` on any Linux and macOS.

 Windows is not currently supported, but we provide instructions on using DC/OS E2E on Windows with Vagrant on particular `backends`_\ ' documentation.